ietf-wg-idr/RFC4271bis/rfc4271bis.md

 policy information.
-If the return value indicates the route is ineligible, the route MUST NOT serve as an input to the next phase of route selection; otherwise, the return value MUST be used as the LOCAL_PREF value in any IBGP readvertisement.
+If the return value indicates the route is ineligible, the route MUST NOT serve as an input to the next phase of route selection; otherwise, the return value MUST be used as the LOCAL_PREF value in any propagation of the route into IBGP.

 > The exact nature of this policy information, and the computation involved, is a local matter.